pflooky/data-caterer-docs/docs/guide/scenario/auto-generate-connection.md

 # Auto Generate From Data Connection

+!!! example "Info"

+    Auto data generation from data connection is a paid feature.

 Creating a data generator based on only a data connection to Postgres.

 ## Requirements